sguox002/leetcode/review/dp.md

         return dp[n-1];
     }
 ```
-tmin can also set as price[0] and then the two statements in the loop shall be reversed.
+- tmin can also set as price[0] and then the two statements in the loop shall be reversed.
+- since only involves i-1, we can reduce memory to O(1)

 ### 122	Best Time to Buy and Sell Stock		Easy
 perform as many transactions as possible